Juan Felipe Riaño

 About

-Before joining Georgetown, I was a Postdoctoral fellow at the King Center on Global Development at Stanford University.
-I hold a Ph.D. in Economics from the University of British Columbia and MA, BA and B.Sc degrees in economics and industrial engineering from Universidad de los Andes.
+I received my Ph.D. in Economics from the University of British Columbia in 2022 and hold MA, BA, and B.Sc. degrees in Economics and Industrial Engineering from Universidad de los Andes.

 • "Bureaucratic Nepotism"